When Headaches Keep Returning: The Role of Tension and the Nervous System

-Headaches vs. Migraines: What’s the Difference?
+Headaches vs. Migraines: A Systems Perspective

-Tension-related headaches are commonly associated with:
+Tension-related headaches are commonly linked to:

-• Stress or prolonged mental focus
+• Prolonged mental focus or stress

 • Jaw clenching or shallow breathing

-While migraines involve neurological components and should always be discussed with a healthcare provider, muscular tension and nervous system stress can still influence their frequency or intensity for some individuals.
+Migraines are more complex and may include throbbing pain, sensory sensitivity, nausea, or visual disturbances.
+While migraines involve neurological mechanisms and should be discussed with a healthcare provider, neuromuscular tension and nervous system stress can still influence how frequently or intensely they occur.

 Common contributors include:

-• Chronic neck and shoulder tension
+• Ongoing neck and shoulder tension

 • Jaw clenching or teeth grinding